SciMed/style-guide/README.md

 #### What to test
 * Prefer checking exception type over checking a specific error message.
-* Use shared examples to test common behavior, but avoid including tests that take a long time to execute.
+* Use shared examples to test common behavior.
-* Use [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) for testing validations, associations, and delegations in models.
+* Use [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) for testing validations, associations, nested attributes, and delegations in models.
 * Prefer testing complicated scopes using an integration test that confirms the expected behavior against persisted records.
-* Extract complicated scopes into a QueryBuilder object for easier unit-testing.

 #### Mocking and stubbing